tweag/python-monorepo-example/content/blog/2022-05-26-probabilistic-programming-nix/index.md

 ---

 The development of user-friendly and powerful probabilistic programming libraries (PPLs) has been making Bayesian data analysis easily accessible:
-PPLs allow a statistician to define a statistical model for their data programatically in either domain-specific or common popular programming languages and provide powerful inference algorithms to sample posterior- and other probability distributions.
+PPLs allow a statistician to define a statistical model for their data programmatically in either domain-specific or common popular programming languages and provide powerful inference algorithms to sample posterior- and other probability distributions.
 Under the hood, many PPLs make use of big libraries such as TensorFlow, JAX or Theano / Aesara (a fork of Theano) that provide fast, vectorized array and matrix computations and, for gradient-based inference algorithms, automatic differentiation.
 In practice, if a user wants to use a PPL, they have to make sure these dependencies (and their dependencies!) are installed, too, which often can be difficult and/or irreproducible: want to compile your compute graph to C code?